embergershared/apim-mtls-aks/README.md

 APIM can manage Certificates directly in 2 ways:

-1. a Key Vault certificate:

-   - Create a secret in the Key Vault
+1. Reference a certificate in Key Vault
-   - Create a certificate in APIM
-   - Import the certificate from the Key Vault

-2. a custom certificate:
+2. Add a custom certificate directly in API Management:

    - Generate the PFX for the client cert with a password